adambard/learnxinyminutes-docs/kotlin.html.markdown

 filename: LearnKotlin.kt
 ---

-Kotlin is a Statically typed programming language for the JVM, Android and the browser.
+Kotlin is a statically typed programming language for the JVM, Android and the browser.
 It is 100% interoperable with Java.
 [Read more here.](https://kotlinlang.org/)